Privately Estimating Black-Box Statistics: Introduction

 \subsection{Our Contributions}

-In this article, we examine the tradeoff between statistical efficiency (i.e., how much data is needed to estimate a statistic) and oracle query complexity (i.e., how many times do we need to evaluate the function).
+In this article, we examine the tradeoff between statistical efficiency (i.e., how much data is needed to estimate a statistic) and oracle query complexity (i.e., how many times we need to evaluate the function).

 Our main result is a differentially private algorithm which takes a real-valued black-box function $f$ and a private dataset $x$ and evaluates the function on multiple subsets of the input dataset and then outputs an estimate $y$ for the value of the function.
-Our algorithm interpolates between sample-and-aggregate \citep{NRS07} and more recent computationally inefficient approaches \cite[etc.]{cummings2020individual,FangDY22,LRSS25}
+Our algorithm interpolates between sample-and-aggregate \citep{NRS07} and the more recent computationally inefficient algorithm of \citet{LRSS25}.

 \textbf{Statistical View on Accuracy:} Our work differs from much of the prior work in how we quantify the accuracy of our estimate.
 Namely, most prior work attempts to ensure $y \approx f(x)$.
 However, this goal can be too narrow.
 In many settings, the input $x$ consists of independent and identically distributed (i.i.d.)~samples from some distribution $\mathcal{D}$ and our goal is to estimate properties of the distribution $\mathcal{D}$ rather than of the sample $x$.
 Thus we take a statistical view of accuracy.
 Namely, we assume that the input $x$ consists of i.i.d.~samples and the function $f$ returns a good estimate with high probability when it is given enough i.i.d.~samples; our algorithm then also produces a good estimate.